 Acoustic Fluid Logger III

 The Acoustic Fluid Logger AFL III is a traditional strip-chart recorder.
 The operator can shoot fluid levels on oil and gas wells, with no computer required.
-The Acoustic Fluid Logger III from Sage Oil Tools is a good option for situations where weather, location or personnel situations make computer use difficult.
+The Acoustic Fluid Logger III from Sage Oil Tools is a good option for situations where weather, location or personnel conditions make computer use difficult.

 AFL III - How it works